sgaul/opportunity/index.md

 The employment access index replaces the average commute time variable from the [previous Opportunity Mapping effort](http://www.ctfairhousing.org/people-place-and-opportunity-report/) in Connecticut.
 The jobs access index measures potential access to jobs - indicating opportunity - rather than the actual commute times experienced by currently employed residents.
 The index is calculated as the number of jobs in a block group, divided by the squared distance to that block group - jobs that are closer to a given neighborhood are thus weighted more highly than jobs that are distant from that neighborhood.

 The jobs diversity index looks at the correlation between 20 major job sectors - areas with higher concentration in a few sectors are reported as having lower diversity.
-For instance, in Connecticut, parts of Fairield County with a high concentration of employment in finance and insurance are reported with relatively low levels of job diversity.
+For instance, in Connecticut, parts of Fairfield County with a high concentration of employment in finance and insurance are reported with relatively low levels of job diversity.

 ### Results for components of the Opportunity Index